verbb/formie/docs/guides/email-notifications/create-email-notifications-just-using-twig.md

 - [Email Notifications](/forms/email-notifications)
 - A form handle you can load in Twig

-## Example: create a notification in Twig
+## Example: Create a Notification in Twig

 ```twig
 {% set form = craft.formie.forms.handle('contactForm').one() %}